Variables

 name = "Amazing Programmer"

 In BoxLang, variables are just pointers to a piece of data.
-They can hold any value you like and even change their value or type at runtime.
-In some languages, you need to specify the type of data you want your variable to hold at compile-time.
-You do not need to assign one in BoxLang, as everything is dynamic or inferred.
+They can hold any value you like and even change their value or type at runtime since BoxLang is a dynamic language.
+In some languages, you need to specify the type of data you want your variable to hold at compile-time and it can never change.
+You do not need to assign one in BoxLang, as everything is dynamic and/or inferred.
 It infers types according to the initial value you assign to your variable.

 Please note that assignments are evaluated from right to left instead of traditional reading from left to right.